Youth justice team privacy notice

 The team is a multi-agency team which is provided to meet the requirements of the Crime and Disorder Act 1998.
 The team is based in the council’s Children’s Service Department and includes representatives from Children’s Services, police, probation, education and health who are seconded into the team.

 In order to meet our legal obligation we need to collect personal data.
 This help us work with you and to understand and plan services through an offending prevention programme as part of a voluntary arrangement or a statutory order.
 The team assesses the young people and their families referred to them and will either work directly with them or link them to other services, should they need more specialist help or interventions.

 The Data Protection Act 2019 states that before we collect your personal data we must have a lawful basis or reason.
 There are only 6 permissible reasons and we must have at least one of these reasons.
-For the YOS we are relying on GDPR 6(1)(c) where processing is necessary for compliance with a legal obligation to which the Council must comply.
+For the YJS we are relying on GDPR 6(1)(c) where processing is necessary for compliance with a legal obligation to which the council must comply.

-The YOT is committed to ensuring privacy and security of data collected, stored and processed.
-This Privacy Notice explains:
+The YJS is committed to ensuring privacy and security of data collected, stored and processed.
+This privacy notice explains:

 - the data we collect and its purpose

 - how long your data is kept

 - how we store your data